tomas347/FasterCrypt_docs/README.md

 	- will be eliminated from the competition and the embargo on release of their code will end.
 	- If a submission is deemed to be slightly outside of the rules, for example a deficiency of code style, the judges may at their sole descretion tenatively accept the submission, allowing the contestant to cure deficiencies in the following round.
-4. After results have been published, the fastest proposed implementation will now become the mark to beat and applicants will have Five (5) days to re-submit.
+4. After results have been published, the fastest proposed implementation will now become the mark to beat and applicants will have Eight (8) days to re-submit.
 	- Re-submission will return the process to step 2.
 5. When there is only 1 candidate remaining, they will be declared the winner and the embargo on their submission will end.